-- 1. Applicants must complete an application form for the Ranch and Feedlot Operations Program. - As part of the application, applicants should be able to: a) demonstrate a background in agriculture (i.e. preference is given to those who can demonstrate a background in agriculture); b) demonstrate an ability to benefit from the program; and, c) demonstrate an aptitude. - 3.
-Applicants must interview with the Ranch and Feedlot Program Director or Assistant Director.
+- 1. Applicants must complete an application form for the Ranch and Feedlot Operations Program. - 2.As part of the application, applicants should be able to: a) demonstrate a background in agriculture (i.e. preference is given to those who can demonstrate a background in agriculture); b) demonstrate an ability to benefit from the program; and, c) demonstrate an aptitude. - 3.
+Applicants must interview with the Ranch and Feedlot Program Selection Committee.